J-Graham/Urgent-Fury/FreeBaseFSharpImport/Freebase Import README.md

 ## Freebase Import README

   * Imports book information from Freebase.
 Job now functional, though requires error handling.
+I've processed about 1000 records at once, but was hit with a WebExcepion towards the end of the job.
+Still need to investigate.
+Could improve the null hanlding.
+Also would love to try to do some asychronous processing, as the biggest hit time-wise is waiting for the API.

   * Note: You will need an API Key to get this to work, and in fact to even get the Freebase Type Provider to display without errors.
     * I would have used mine, but it's tied to my google account so I removed it. (although I'm sure I'll forget and push it at somepoint)